Ask a new parent what he or she is most worried about, and it won't take long before the word "autism" comes up.

 Zhang says he expects more Rett-related mutations to be discovered as researchers comb through the genomes of patients.
 "Where I think I can make a contribution," he says, "is to understand how those mutations relate to the disease and then try to come up with ideas for treatment.
 Ideally, we would want to design interventions that are early enough—before the onset of Rett syndrome—to prevent the disease from happening at all."

-"Watching my sons grow has provided a fascinating glimpse at how the brain develops," he says, speaking of Simon, 5, and Alain, 7.
+"Watching my sons grow has provided a fascinating glimpse at how the brain develops," he says, speaking of grade-schoolers Simon and Alain.
 "They go through periods of accumulating lots of new language and social skills, and then they hit these little plateaus when they're not learning as much.
 It's possible to imagine that some patients with autism-spectrum disorders become stuck in these plateaus.
 And it gives me hope that it's possible to overcome them."

 Building on the discovery of the MECP2 mutation by Huda Y. Zoghbi of Baylor College of Medicine, several researchers developed mouse models containing the mutation.
 Most notably, in 2007 the journal Science published the work of University of Edinburgh researcher Adrian Bird, Ph.D., demonstrating the reversal of Rett syndrome in mature mouse models with late-stage disease.